tomiskat/Prague-Castle-Escape-Game/README.md

-# Prague Castle Escape 🎮
+# Prague Castle Escape Game 🎮

 **Prague Castle Escape** is an immersive outdoor mobile game that takes players on a thrilling quest for the Holy Grail.
 Designed for adventure seekers, history enthusiasts, and puzzle lovers, this game combines a rich historical setting with engaging gameplay.